microsoft/SymCrypt/README.md

 In some of our Linux modules, SymCrypt uses [Jitterentropy](https://github.com/smuellerDD/jitterentropy-library) as a source of FIPS-certifiable entropy.
 To build these modules, you will need to ensure that the jitterentropy-library submodule is also cloned.
-You can do this by running `git submodule update --init -- 3rdparty/jitterentropy-library` after cloning.
+You can do this by running `git submodule update --init` after cloning.

 The `unittest/SymCryptDependencies` submodule provides the RSA32 and msbignum implementations which are used as benchmarks in the unit tests when compiled on Windows.
 Due to licensing restrictions, we cannot release these